-We need to belong.
-It’s a basic human need.
+The need to belong is a basic human need.
 The question for each of us is where that belonging will find its home.
-We can attempt to find our place in society, dressing like the people we admire, joining the same clubs or groups as the people we want to be like.
+We can attempt to find our place in society, dressing like the people we admire, joining the same clubs or organizations as the people we want to be like.
 We can wear the right clothes and drive the right cars and live in the right homes, as symbols of belonging to the right groups.
-And in the end, all this striving to be like others, to be included in their groups, is just that: striving.
+Some of you joined this church in order to belong to a group of people with whom you could identify.
+But in the end, all this striving to belong is just that: striving.

 Or we can find our identity in Christ alone, as beloved children of our heavenly Father.
 When we choose to follow Jesus and live in his Spirit, we belong to God, as his own adopted and dearly loved children.
 We belong to that eternal community of love that claims God as Father and Christ as brother, and Holy Spirit as the sustainer of life everlasting.

 This is Trinity Sunday, when we celebrate the intertwining, constant movement of the Triune God.
 This mystery has sometimes been described as a relationship among God the Lover, God the Beloved, and Love itself.
-This profound and unexplainable mystery invites us into its embrace, adopted into God’s own household.
+This profound and unexplainable mystery invites us into its embrace, adopted into God’s own household, not only to be with others who also seek to belong, but to be with God in all God’s three-in-one-ness.
 See what love the Father has lavished on us, that we should be called children of God.
 And that is what we are!
-Hear the Good News: in Jesus Christ, you belong.
+This is the Good Jesus News: in Christ, you belong.

 Robert Frost, Death of the Hired Man, https://www.poetryfoundation.org/poems/44261/the-death-of-the-hired-man